temporalio/documentation/docs/php-workflows.md

 #### Allow duplicate policy

-- **Description**: Specifying this means that the Workflow is allowed to start independently of a previous Workflow with the same Id regardless of the its completion status.
+- **Description**: Specifying this means that the Workflow is allowed to start independently of a previous Workflow with the same Id regardless of its completion status.
 This is the default policy, if one is not specified.
 - **Use case**: Use this when it is OK to execute a Workflow with the same Workflow Id again.

 #### Reject duplicate policy

 - **Description**: Specifying this means that no other Workflow is allowed to start using the same Workflow Id at all.
-- **Use case**: Use this when there can only be one Workflow execution per Workflow Id ever within a Namespace retention period.
+- **Use case**: Use this when there can only be one Workflow execution per Workflow Id within a Namespace retention period.

 ### Cron schedule

-When you specify a cron schedule when you start the Workflow, the Temporal Server will treat the Workflow as a cron job.
+When you specify a cron schedule while starting the Workflow, the Temporal Server will treat the Workflow as a cron job.
 It is that simple to ensure your Workflow runs on a specific schedule.

 The Server only schedules the next run after the current run has completed, failed, or timed out.
-If a Retry Policy is also supplied, and the Workflow failed or timeout, the Workflow will be retried based on the Retry Policy.
-While the Workflow is retrying the Server will not schedule the next run.
+If a Retry Policy is supplied, and the Workflow fails or timed out, the Workflow will be retried based on the Retry Policy.
+While the Workflow is retrying, the Server will not schedule the next run.
 If the next scheduled run is due to occur while the Workflow is still running (or retrying), then the Server will skip that scheduled run.
 A cron Workflow will not stop until it is terminated or cancelled.